Course Outline

 Description

 This course will introduce you to concepts of producing creative artefacts.
-In disciplinary and interdisciplinary processes, you will explore the foundational principles of making for a market.
-Lecturers and industry practitioners will guide and mentor you in the use of creative bricolage techniques to produce creative outcomes.
+In disciplinary and interdisciplinary processes, you will explore the foundational principles of making for a market or audience.
+This course will guide and mentor you in the use of creative bricolage techniques to produce creative outcomes.

 How will this course be delivered?